-Spotted Dove: Medium dove with gray-brown upperparts and pink-brown underparts.
-Head has a pale gray cap, dark eye-line, and white-spotted black nape patch.
-The tail is long and gray with black edges and white corners.
-Bill is black, legs and feet are pink.
+Spotted Dove: This medium-sized dove has gray-brown upperparts and pink-brown underparts, a pale gray cap, dark eye-line, white-spotted black nape patch and black bill.
+It has a long and gray tail with black edges and white corners and pink legs and feet.
+It feeds on grains, seeds and scraps.
 Swift direct flight with rapid wing beats.
+Sexes are similar.

 Range and Habitat